VFortier/pendulumpainting/readme.md

 -- Paint only appears on frame

 # UI
-- Number validation is annoying af
 - Trim spaces on inputs
 - Reset for bg separate
 - Tooltips
 - Start new pendulum button (to draw many pendulum on one frame)
+- Start/stop button
+- Save to img

 # Later / Other project